-Meeting DCBC During Freshers Week
+Meeting DCBC During Freshers’ Week

 Rowing is the quintessential Cambridge sport, so it would be practically criminal to come to Downing without giving it a go!
-Don’t worry if you’ve never rowed before, most of the club hadn’t when they came to Uni – and that’s including all of this year’s captains and Committee.
+Don’t worry if you’ve never rowed before – most of the club hadn’t when they came to Uni, (and that’s including most of this year’s committee).
 Rowing is an absolutely fantastic sport, incomparable to anything you will have tried before.
-Rowing isn’t all about the sport but provides a great opportunity for socializing with both people across different years within downing(both undergraduate and postgraduate), while also allowing you to get to know people in your own year better.
+Rowing isn’t all about the sport, but provides a great opportunity for socialising with both people across different years within downing, (both undergraduate and postgraduate) while also allowing you to get to know people in your own year better.
 Many of us find that we make our closest friends through the boat club.
-Here at DCBC we have a bursting Social Calendar throughout the year.
+Here at DCBC, we have a bursting Social Calendar throughout the year.
 You can find out more about all the events that go on at DCBC here.

 Want to Cox?

-Find out more about Coxing at DCBC here.
+Find out more about coxing at DCBC here.

-If you’re already a keen rower or cox, please contact the Men’s Captain – Ollie Boyne or the Women’s Captain, Holly Thompson, at .
+If you’re already a keen rower or cox, please contact the Men’s Captain, Thomas Masding, at , or the Women’s Captain, Holly Thompson, at .
 If you have coxing experience and would like to know more about how to join our crews, please contact our Coxing Rep, Mireia Cabanes Calabuig, at .
 We would be delighted to welcome you into our senior squad.
 DCBC provides a fantastic opportunity for you to develop, taking advantage of the best equipment and coaching available in an enjoyable and rewarding atmosphere.
-To find out more about the Crews we field at DCBC please click here.
+To find out more about the Crews we field at DCBC, please click here.

-Many of our club members go on to represent Cambridge in the Boat Races, and some have even competed for Great Britain in the Olympics.
+Many of our club members go on to represent Cambridge in the Boat Races, and some have even competed for Great Britain in the Olympics!

 What should I expect If I Learn to row at DCBC?

-The Lower Boats Captains (LBCs) will be the main point of contact for novices.
-They’ll organise weekly training, races and social events throughout the term, to give you a taste of what rowing is like and what DCBC has to offer.
+The Lower Boats Captains, (LBCs) will be the main point of contact for novices.
+They’ll organise weekly training, races, and social events throughout the term to give you a taste of what rowing is like and what DCBC has to offer.
 Rowing is probably incomparable to any sport you’ve done before, so you simply have to try it out.

 Whilst most of the new members will join the club in Michaelmas, the opportunity to learn to row is offered throughout the year and new members are always hugely welcome.
 Most of our novices join in Michaelmas Term, as well as another novice drive in Easter Term.